bethanyr/helpdesk/README.md

+# HelpDesk Application

 This application demonstrates inbound and outbound email.
+It was created as part of a Code Fellows Gold boot camp class assignment.

-Outbound Email
+## Outbound Email
 When a ticket is created, an email is sent to a designated email address (currently hard-coded).

 The outbound email is using gmail as the SMTP Server.